DeepBrainChain/DBC-Wiki/docs/en/onchain-guide/rent-machine.md

 - Navigate to `Developer`---`Transactions`---`rentMachine` ----`rentMachine(machine_id, duration)`

-- machine_id Enter the id of the machine to be rented, the `0x` in the input box must be deleted first
+- `machine_id`: Enter the id of the machine to be rented, the `0x` in the input box must be deleted first

-- duration enter the number of days you need to rent
+- `duration`: enter the number of days you need to rent

 - After the input is complete, click Submit Transaction, and confirm whether the machine is available within 30 minutes.
 (If the lease is not confirmed within 30 minutes, the payment of `dbc` will be refunded, but the transaction fee of 10 `dbc` cannot be refunded)